Non-planarity of Markoff graphs mod p

 The Markoff graph mod 7 (Figure~\ref{fig:mod7}) has four vertices such as $(3,3,3)$ up to sign changes, where all coordinates have maximal order.
 The twelve neighbours of those, such as $(6,3,3)$, have two coordinates of maximal order.
 Another twelve points, such as $(1,6,3)$, have only one maximal coordinate.
 These account for all solutions in the form $28=4+12+12 = p\phi(p+1)$.
 There is a cycle of length 8 at every vertex, with three such octagons meeting at $(3,3,3)$; two octagons and a hexagon at $(6,3,3)$; or an octagon, a hexagon, and a self-edge at $(1,6,3)$.

 The points in the cage show that there is a connected component of size at least

 where we have used a loose estimate for Euler's totient function $\phi$.
 Asymptotically, a formula of Mertens gives

 where $\gamma$ is the Euler-Mascheroni constant and $e^{-\gamma} \approx 0.5614$.
 See \cite[Theorem 7]{I} or \cite[Theorem 429]{HW}.
 The correct constant is much larger than the underestimate $1/500$ from (\ref{eqn:cage-lower-bound}), but perhaps only applicable for large $n$.
 The rougher form (\ref{eqn:cage-lower-bound}) is valid for all $p$ and follows from Chebyshev-style estimates for prime numbers.
-We discuss these in the appendix.
+We discuss these in Section~\ref{sec:totient}.

 We substitute (\ref{eqn:cage-lower-bound}) in (\ref{eqn:p-bound}), where the number of squares is $s=0$ since we are now interested only in $p \equiv 3 \bmod 4$.
 The number of hexagons is at most $p+1$, as in (\ref{eqn:11mod12}).
 If the connected component of the cage is planar, it follows that